 Below is the City's process for the intake of retail cannabis applications once complete applications are forwarded to us by the LCRB.

 Can a cannabis retail operation set up in Prince Rupert without municipal approval?
 No. The Liquor and Cannabis Regulation Branch will not provide a Provincial licence for retail sale without a resolution of support from the local government.
 In addition, during the municipal referral, a business must also obtain a valid business licence to operate within Prince Rupert and meet all related requirements, and obtain any Land Use amendments or variances, if needed.

 Where will cannabis retail stores be permitted?
-The City is proposing to allow cannabis retail in the area outlined in the map below—in areas of Cow Bay and Downtown.
+The City has approved a Zoning Amendment to allow cannabis retail in the area outlined in the map below—in areas of Cow Bay and Downtown.

 When and how will businesses in the area be able to voice their opinions and concerns?
-The City is currently looking for feedback from residents and businesses on the proposed permitted area for cannabis retail, as part of our procedure for amending our Zoning Bylaw to add cannabis retail as a permitted use in the area noted above.
+The City sought feedback from residents and businesses on the proposed permitted area for cannabis retail, as part of our procedure for amending our Zoning Bylaw to add cannabis retail as a permitted use in the area noted above.

 In addition, each time an application is forwarded to Council from the LCRB, as per the proposed Council Policy for Consideration of Cannabis Retail Applications, Council will require the applicant to contact all those impacted residences and businesses within a 50 m radius, and to make a newspaper advertisement, with opportunities for public comment.
 Consideration of each application will occur at a public meeting, and Council will retain the discretion to deny an application based on public, RCMP and staff feedback.